Nick Senzel Player Props: Reds vs. Padres

-On Monday, Nick Senzel (.333 batting average in his past 10 games, with a double, two home runs, four walks and 10 RBI) and the Cincinnati Reds play the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 9:40 PM ET.
+Nick Senzel -- hitting .424 with a double, three home runs, four walks and 11 RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the San Diego Padres, with Michael Wacha on the hill, on May 2 at 9:40 PM ET.

-In his most recent game, he hit a home run while going 2-for-4 against the Athletics.
+In his last game, he hit a home run while going 3-for-4 against the Padres.

 Nick Senzel Game Info & Props vs. the Padres